Principle 1: Plan Ahead and Prepare

 • Plan trip activities to match your goals, skills, and abilities.

-• Evaluate your trip upon return note changes you will make next time.
+• Evaluate your trip upon return and note changes you will make next time.

 Other Elements to Consider

-• Average hiking speed of group and anticipated food consumption (leftovers create waste which leaves a trace!)
+- Average skill and speed of the group and anticipated food consumption (leftovers create waste which leaves a trace!)

 Examples of Poor Trip Planning

 A poorly prepared group may plan to cook meals over a campfire only to discover upon arrival at their destination that a fire ban is in effect or that firewood is in scarce supply.
-Such groups often build a fire anyway breaking the law or impacting the land simply because they have not planned for alternatives.
-Fire bans and scarce wood supplies are signs that an area is experiencing the cumulative effects of heavy recreation use.
+Such groups often build a fire anyway, breaking the law or impacting the land simply because they have not planned for alternatives.

 Let’s protect and enjoy our natural world together